natlogica/hundred-days/r1-log.md

 ### R1D3
 Learning about flow charts, conditionals and modulo.
 Also started on logical operators (and, or, not).
 I learned that you can print ascii art on multiple lines if you start the first line with `print('''` and end the block with `''')`.
 For the project today, I worked on a choose-your-own-adventure story that made use of lots of if conditionals.

+### R1D4
+Learning about using the random module and also working with lists.
+Lists can be nested.
+Today's project was to implement a textual version of Rock Paper Scissors.